Pet Food Shelf

 Dog Bite Prevention for Youngsters

 Having some behavioral issues with a dog you just got, either from us or somewhere else?
 We are here for you and your dog.
 It is much better for the dog in question to be in a home environment, rather than to be surrendered to a shelter, especially for something we may be able to help with!
+We have a certified dog trainer on staff who will meet with you and your dog.
 If we can't help, we can refer you to someone who can!
-Contact our Director Anne at (802)885-2174

 No Place Like Home